trampolinerocket/deep-learning-papers/README.md

 Deep learning papers index - in chronological order.

-Forked gratefully from Denny Britz, with subsequent additions.
+Forked gratefully from Denny Britz https://github.com/dennybritz, with subsequent additions.
 Links in titles themselves are to notes on the papers, so far all by Denny.

 #### 2017-05